Skip to Content

 Our craft time exploring patriotic symbols of America was sprinkled with these trivia facts about American symbols.
 The boys had a blast creating bald eagle puppets, Statue of Liberty posters, and more, while their little hands were busy creating fun projects!

-How to Celebrate Throughout the Year
+Celebrate American Emblems Throughout the Year

 Eagle Puppet Craft